aws/s2n-tls/docs/USAGE-GUIDE.md

     typedef enum { S2N_BUILT_IN_BLINDING, S2N_SELF_SERVICE_BLINDING } s2n_blinding;

 **s2n_blinding** is used to opt-out of s2n's built-in blinding.
-By default s2n will cause a thread to sleep between 1ms and 10 seconds when a tamper evident record is encountered.
-S2N_SELF_SERVICE_BLINDING can be used to opt out of this behaviour.
-If s2n_recv() returns an error, self-service applications should call **s2n_connection_get_delay** and pause for the specified number of microseconds before calling close() or shutdown().
+By default s2n will cause a thread to sleep between 1ms and 10 seconds whenever tampering is detected.
+S2N_SELF_SERVICE_BLINDING can be used to opt out of this behaviour and is useful for applications that are handling many connections in a single thread.
+If s2n_recv() returns an error, self-service applications should call **s2n_connection_get_delay** and pause activity on the connection for the specified number of microseconds before calling close() or shutdown().

     typedef enum { S2N_STATUS_REQUEST_NONE, S2N_STATUS_REQUEST_OCSP } s2n_status_request_type;